acasmith/tiberius/README.md

 Discord bot for querying the D&amp;D 5e SRD.

 ## Installing the bot on your server.
-### Important: you must own the server to install a bot.
+### Important: To install a bot, you must have the 'Manage Server' permission for that server.
 Currently, there is no external hosting.
 To use this bot you must host the bot yourself using the following steps.